 - Swipe left to see your stories

 The first story from the list will be your created one.
-Depending on the number of photos and videos, it may take a few seconds for the story to show up.
+Depending on the number of photos and videos, the story may take a few seconds to show up.

 Checking for the backed-up media on Snapchat

-There are a couple of ways to check whether the media is backed up on Snapchat or not.
+There are several ways to check whether the media is backed up on Snapchat.